 Hey!
 Will Bluetooth Low Energy drain my battery?

-It’s not really, iBeacon is a protocol devised by Apple that aims to standardise the data broadcast by Bluetooth beacons.
+Though the names suggest some major differences, there's actually very little difference between the definitions of ;iBeacon' and a BLE beacons. iBeacon technology is a protocol devised by Apple that aims to standardize the data broadcast by Bluetooth beacons.
 In other words, iBeacon is an Apple flavour, running on top of core Bluetooth Low Energy technology and beacons.
 Any Bluetooth beacon can be regarded as an iBeacon, if they advertise according to Apple’s standards.
 Currently Apple doesn’t make beacon hardware and expects beacon vendors to adopt their iBeacon requirements.
 There is a chance that Apple may release their own iBeacon hardware, and at this point a difference may emerge – some people say the iWatch is effectively an intelligent Bluetooth beacon (technically true) though not in the form most people would expect it.

 Will all beacons work with my app?